-Deans Marsh Primary School, 2022
+Deans Marsh Primary School, Corangamite CMA region, 2022

 River Detectives is a cross-curricular, citizen-science program connecting teachers and young people with their local waterway.
 Through water quality testing, macroinvertebrate sampling, and habitat surveys students learn about the importance of catchment health and their role in caring for it.